-Pulau Senol is located to the northeast of Tarempa, at about a 40 minute speedboat ride.
-By pompong, it would probably take about 1.5 hours or so to reach Senol.
+Pulau Senol is located to the northeast of Tarempa, at about a 30 minute speedboat ride.
+By pompong, it takes about 1.5 hours or so to reach Senol.

 Pulau Senol has been said to offer some of the finest snorkelling spots in Anambas.

 What's more, as it happens, for a day-trip, Pulau Senol is just about perfect, given that it has quite a long white sandy beach along its west coast and plenty of shade in the way of thick lush vegetation in its interior, amongst which an abundance of coconut trees.

 In fact, so dense is the coconut tree count that locals have taken to harvesting the coconuts wholesale in order to process it to copra.